Stonewalling

 The stonewaller often tells the researcher that he was trying to "calm things down" by not saying anything.
 He'll tell researchers that he realizes that anything he says (given his self-talk) will just make matters worse.

 Regardless of what his motives are, the behavior is deeply upsetting to the partner, who tries even harder to argue their point.
-It escalates a fight, instead of defusing one.
+It escalates a fight instead of defusing one.

 Stonewalling abuse and the stonewaller personality

-This response to emotional flooding is distinctly different from "the silent treatment."
+This response to emotional flooding is distinctly different from “the silent treatment.”
 The silent treatment is emotional abuse because the perpetrator is attempting to control or manipulate his or her partner into doing what they say.
-Refusing to engage is emotionally abusive and can go on for days until the victim capitulates.
+Refusing to engage is emotionally abusive and can go on for hours or days until the victim capitulates.

 What happens during stonewalling?